What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?: CHEMICAL DIVERSITY WITH FIXED UNLABELLED GRAPHS

 In section \ref{sec:struct_sampler}, we introduce the unlabelled graph sampler, which uses a set of existing molecular graphs to define possible 2D unlabelled graph structures that can be sampled, i.e. unseen graph structures cannot be sampled.
 We now argue that this restriction still leaves substantial flexibility in the chemical space.

 We performed the following experiment.
 We randomly sampled 100 molecules from the ZINC250k dataset.
-For each molecule, we used its template unlabelled graph to generate novel valid molecules using the procedure described in Appendix \ref{app:atom_type_sampling}.
+For each molecule, we used its template unlabelled graph to generate novel valid molecules by randomly replacing atom types without violating valency constraints.
 Whenever we generated a duplicate molecule we tried again.
 We terminated the procedure when we generated 1000 unique molecules or reached the limit of 10 failed trials due to duplicate generation.

 For 98 of these 100 molecules we successfully generated 1000 unique novel molecules sharing the identical 2D unlabelled graph including bond types.
 For the remaining 2, the procedure terminated after generating 665 and 566 unique novel molecules respectively.
 This shows that in 98\% of the cases we are able to create at least 1000 novel valid molecules while keeping the unlabelled graph fixed.